Spider-Man (Takuya Yamashiro): Powers and abilities

 His powers include superhuman strength, speed, accelerated healing, being able to cling to most surfaces, heightened eyesight, and X-ray vision.
-He ages slower than regular humans, and is a skilled practitioner of ninjitsu.
-He also has the ability to communicate with spiders, and like many other versions of Spider-Man, he possesses a spider-sense which warns him of danger, in addition to having precognitive dreams.
-Similarly, he also uses his Spider Bracelet to shoot webs and nets, with the device also being able to magnetically unlock doors, identify aliens in disguise, and deflect lasers.
-The Spider Bracelet vanishes when it is not in use, in addition to being able to produce a spare version of his costume if his original is damaged.
+He grows slower than regular humans and is a skilled practitioner of ninjitsu.
+Takuya also has the ability to communicate with spiders.
+Like many other versions of Spider-Man, he possesses a spider-sense and uses his Spider Bracelet to shoot webs and nets.
+The Spider Bracelet vanishes when it is not used apart from being able to produce a spare version of his costume if his original is damaged.
 His powers can be transferred to other people via a blood transfusion.